-My broad background is in operator algebras, and most of my recent work has been in ergodic theory.
+The title of my thesis is "Ergodic Theory and Random Walks on Groups".
+My broad background is in operator algebras, and most of my recent work has been in ergodic theory and dynamical systems.
 We recently gave a new proof of the pointwise ergodic theorem for unimodular amenable groups using random walk techniques that allows us to treat the classical and noncommutative versions on an equal footing.
-We are currently trying to extend these results beyond amenable groups.
+We are currently investigating further implications of these results, and trying to extend them beyond amenable groups.
+We are also developing random walk techniques to study measure bundles resulting from group actions on standard probability spaces.
+I am quite keen to see how random walks on groups can be used to obtain results that are of interest in various fields.

 Publications during my PhD:

-"Ergodic Average Dominance for Unimodular Amenable Groups", with R. Xia and J. Zacharias, 2025, link to preprint
+"Ergodic Average Dominance for Unimodular Amenable Groups", with R. Xia and J. Zacharias, 2025, submitted, link to preprint

 Previous publications as a Masters' student (in Physics):